rds8rds/nsl_trainee_program/documentations/solid and design pattern.md

       public static void main(String[] args) {
           Image image = new ProxyImage("example.jpg");

-          // Image will be loaded from disk only when display() is called image.display();
+          // Image will be loaded from disk only when display() is called [lazy loading ] image.display();

           // Image will not be loaded again, as it has been cached in the Proxy